The Short Answer

 Dusk-to-Dark Transitions

-This is where the dual-lens system earns its place.
-As light fades, the SJ30 switches from the daylight lens to the starlight lens automatically — you don't have to intervene.
-Sunset footage transitions into twilight footage without you manually changing settings mid-shoot.
-For travel content creators who don't want to babysit settings, that's a meaningful quality-of-life feature.
+This is where the dual-lens system earns its place — as light fades, the SJ30 switches from the daylight lens to the starlight lens automatically, so sunset footage transitions into twilight footage without manually changing settings mid-shoot.
+For creators who don't want to babysit camera settings, that's a meaningful convenience.

-- True pitch darkness: No consumer-grade action camera handles this well, including the SJ30.
-In zero ambient light, footage degrades significantly.
-You need some light source in the scene.
+- True pitch darkness: no consumer-grade action camera, including the SJ30, handles this well.
+In zero ambient light, footage degrades significantly — you need some light source in the scene.

-- Indoor artificial lighting: Some yellow/warm light sources cause slight color shifting.
-Adjusting white balance manually via the touchscreen corrects this.
+- Warm artificial lighting: some yellow/warm light sources can cause slight color shifting, correctable by adjusting white balance manually via the touchscreen.

 - Shoot at 4K/30fps in night mode for the best balance of resolution and light gathering

-- Use 1080p/60fps for moving subjects at night — you'll get cleaner motion rendering
+- Use 1080p/60fps for moving subjects at night for cleaner motion rendering

 - Enable EIS (electronic image stabilization) when shooting handheld at night — camera movement amplifies noise at longer exposures

-- Avoid using digital zoom in low light — it compounds noise significantly
+- Avoid digital zoom in low light — it compounds noise significantly

-- Pair with the SJCAM M4 wireless mic if you're vlogging at night — ambient audio in low-light environments tends to be busy and the separate mic keeps voice clean
+- Pair with the SJCAM M4 wireless mic for night vlogging, since ambient audio in low-light environments tends to be busy and a separate mic keeps voice clean

-The SJ30's night capability isn't magic.
-But it's the most practical low-light performance you'll find on an action camera at this price in the Philippines.
-For creators who shoot at all hours — and in this country, night content is half the content — it's a genuinely useful advantage.
+The SJ30's night capability isn't magic, but it's among the most practical low-light performance available on an action camera at this price in the Philippines.
+For creators shooting at all hours — and in this country, night content is a big share of the content — it's a genuinely useful advantage.
+Check current pricing on the SJCAM SJ30 product page.